UnionOfRAD/manual/jp/01_getting_started/web-servers/apache.md

 </Directory>
 ```

-Once you've made sure `AllowOverride` has been set correctly, you can toss a copy of Lithium in your DocumentRoot.
-Using the past example, placing Lithium in `/Library/WebServer/Documents/lithium` would allow you to access your application at http://localhost/lithium.
+Once you've made sure `AllowOverride` has been set correctly, you can toss a copy of li3 in your DocumentRoot.
+Using the past example, placing li3 in `/Library/WebServer/Documents/lithium` would allow you to access your application at http://localhost/lithium.

 ## Production Setup